top of page

 This is where Aikido gets a lot of heat from the martial art community because it seems unrealistic to fight with someone without there being a victor or a loser.

-Kenji Tomiki a student of the founder created a style of Aikido with a form of competition I it.
+Kenji Tomiki, a student of the founder, created a style of Aikido with a form of competition in it.
 Other branches and federations asked Kenji to change the name as that is not the embodiment of Aikido.

-I believe that competition is alive and well in many peoples practice.
-Some compete with themselves to advance their own skills, always striving to improve the way they practice.
-Others ask for their Use to try and “win”, aka resist , in a safe way.
-After all, it is Uke’s job to provide a controlled conflict for their partner all while practicing their own Aikido with their Ukemi (falling); it all depends on your intention going into any situation, but that intention could easily be polluted with social condition of years of “fighting the world” or just competing in sports.
-Believe there is a way to “not fight in a fight”.
-That doesn’t mean be completely passive, you still have to practice maintaining your center (balance of the body and mind).
+I believe that competition is alive and well in many people's practices.
+Some compete with themselves to advance their skills, always striving to improve the way they practice.
+Others ask for their Uke to try and “win,” aka resist, in a safe way.
+After all, it is Uke’s job to provide a controlled conflict for their partner while practicing their own Aikido with their Ukemi (falling); it all depends on your intention going into any situation, but that intention could easily be polluted with social conditioning from years of “fighting the world” or just competing in sports.
+I believe there is a way to “not fight in a fight”.
+That doesn’t mean being completely passive; you still have to practice maintaining your center (balance of the body and mind).

-How can be more like the lion cubs wrestling with each other, completely non attached to the idea or outcome of “winning?”, can we just play like the lion cubs do as a way to improve their skills and body.
-There has to be a balance both passiveness and assertiveness, a yin and yang ideal.
+How can we be more like the lion cubs wrestling with each other, completely non-attached to the idea or outcome of “winning”?
+Can we just play like the lion cubs do as a way to improve their skills and body?
+There has to be a balance between passiveness and assertiveness, a yin and yang ideal.
 Can we, in our practice, learn to play Aikido?
-Had a Tai-Chi teacher when we “play” we remove the need to win, and instead, we just have fun.
+I had a Tai-Chi teacher who said when we “play,” we remove the need to win, and instead, we just have fun.

 So how do we help our Aikido Kids in this struggle?

 I say we try our best to impart the teachings of Aikido in the most playful way possible.
-If a student seems a little attached to the idea of winning and losing, we simply get on their level and remind them that game is played to play, have fun and learn new skills and make you the best possible version of yourself and if we win or don’t win, that doesn’t mean we don’t have fun!
+If a student seems a little attached to the idea of winning and losing, we simply get on their level and remind them that the game is played to play, have fun, learn new skills, and make yourself the best possible version of yourself.
+Whether we win or don’t win, that doesn’t mean we don’t have fun!

 Aikido is about being at peace with not winning.
 Once you are at peace with losing, you yourself can never lose.

-As I continue to learn more and more about my own unique intention during my practice, I will continue to relate the meaning of Aikido, to harmonize with energy.
-No matter what energy, I will remind my students that we must find a peaceful resolution to any conflict that comes our way, even if the conflict comes from with in us.
+As I continue to learn more about my own unique intention during my practice, I will continue to relate the meaning of Aikido, to harmonize with energy.
+No matter what energy, I will remind my students that we must find a peaceful resolution to any conflict that comes our way, even if the conflict comes from within us.